SharePoint/sp-dev-docs/docs/solution-guidance/Upload-user-profile-pictures-sample-app-for-SharePoint.md

 <br/>

-**SetAdditionalProfileProperties** sets any additional user profile properties you want to update after uploading the image files.
+**SetAdditionalProfileProperties** sets any additional user profile properties that you want to update after uploading the image files.
 You can specify additional properties to update in the configuration.xml file.

 ```csharp
 static void SetAdditionalProfileProperties(string UserName)